pbaisla/pbaisla.github.io/src/content/blog/2016-01-06-tweeting-nonsense-with-markov-chains/index.md

 ---
-title: "Tweeting nonsense with Markov Chains"
+title: 'Tweeting nonsense with Markov Chains'
-description: "Post from my old blog: Tweeting nonsense with Markov Chains"
+description: 'Post from my old blog: Tweeting nonsense with Markov Chains'
-date: "Jan 06 2016"
+date: 'Jan 06 2016'
 ---

 <mark>This a post from an older version of my personal blog/website.</mark>

 Last week I finally got around to finishing a small project that I started almost an year ago.